 In the months since the Brexit referendum, the UK Government has been working to translate the decision to leave the EU into a set of objectives for the negotiations.
 The UK Prime Minister, Theresa May, has appointed David Davis as Secretary of State for Exiting the European Union.

-The UK intention is to trigger Article 50 of the Treaty on the European Union, the legal mechanism for withdrawal from the EU on March 29th 2017.
+The UK triggered Article 50 of the Treaty on the European Union, the legal mechanism for withdrawal from the EU in March 2017.

 It is intended that a ‘Great Repeal Bill’ will be introduced, which will remove the European Communities Act 1972 from the UK statute book.
 It will preserve EU law where it stands at the moment before it leaves the EU, following which the Parliament will decide which elements of EU law to keep, amend or repeal.
 The bill will also provide for the removal of the jurisdiction of the European Court of Justice (ECJ) in the UK.

 The UK Government’s broad political priorities include the ability to control its borders against inward migration; the return of law-making from the EU to Westminster, a significant reduction in financial contributions to the EU budget, negotiation of a favourable degree of future access to the EU 27 market, and negotiation of new trade agreements with non-EU countries.

 The Prime Minister, in a speech in January 2017 outlined 12 principles which are to guide the Government in delivering on the UK vote to leave the EU.

 - Providing certainty and clarity;